Joe Burrow throws 3 TDs as Bengals rout winless Lions 34-11 - WHIZ News

 INJURIES

-Bengals: G Jackson Carman, who returned from the COVID-19 list, left the game in the third quarter because of an illness.
+Bengals: G Jackson Carman, who returned from the COVID-19 list, left the game in the third quarter because of an illness and Taylor did not have an update on his condition after the game.

 Lions: DE Nick Williams injured his left ankle in the first quarter.